-We write a lot about the importance of logos in branding, and the same can be said regarding band logos.
+We write about the importance of logos in branding, and the same can be said regarding band logo designs.
 So, what makes for an impressive band logo design?
-It all comes down to originality, smart design, and the designs personality itself.
+It all comes down to originality, smart design and the designs personality itself.

-From metal and hard rock to hip hop and pop, we look at some of the most impressive logo designs, from new bands to the golden oldies.
+From metal and hard rock to hip hop and pop, we look at some of the most impressive logo designs.

 Time for some printspiration!

-The Doors logo is just as iconic as the band itself.
+The Doors music logo design is just as iconic as the band itself.

-As opposed to a few bands on this list, The Doors did not need an icon or symbol to make their logo stand out.
+As opposed to a few bands on this list, The Doors band logo design did not need an icon or symbol to make their logo stand out.

 Dream Theater is a progressive metal band, and their “majesty symbol” is actually a creative re imagining of Mary, Queen of Scots mark.
-The logo was designed by the bands former vocalist, Charlie Dominici, when the band was known as Majesty.
+The music logo design was created by the bands’ former vocalist, Charlie Dominici, when the band was known as Majesty.

 As the band shifted and evolved, changed their name, and got a new lead vocalist, one thing stayed the same – the logo.
 It has gone on to feature on every Dream Theater release to date.

-The Gorillaz is a band that is basically one giant logo – a brand in and of itself.
+The Gorillaz is a band that is basically one giant band logo design – a brand in and of itself.
 This is an incredible feat when it comes to design.
-The grafitti style font is a recognisable testament to just how simply a band can sum up their style.
+The graffiti style font is a recognisable testament to just how a band can simply sum up their style.
 This typographic post-apocalyptic street style art encapsulates the political and economic aesthetic that Jamie Hewlett and Damon Albarn were keen to express.

-Seen on t-shirts the world over, The Ramones logo is a brand itself!
+Seen on t-shirts all over the world, The Ramones logo is a brand itself!
 It was designed by New York artist Arturo Vega, who was a long time friend of the band members.
 The design was based on the Presidential Seal and Vega wanted to design it to portray an “All American Band.”

-The design of this logo was so spot-on that it went on to become one of the most recognisable brands in the world.
+The Ramones band logo design was so spot-on that it went on to become one of the most recognisable brands in the world.

 Nine Inch Nails

-The typography used in the Nine Inch Nails logo is said to have been inspired by a Talking Heads album cover.
+The typography used in the Nine Inch Nails band logo designs is said to have been inspired by a Talking Heads album cover.
 It was designed by the bands frontman Trent Reznor.
 The Nine Inch Nails logo is the epitome of simplicity, featuring the letter set inside of a thick border.
-The black and white design first appeared on the band’s debut album in 1989.
+The black and white design first appeared on the bands’ debut album in 1989.